 - Finish all

-We made a set of keys for each child (and mommy, too!) that we still have.
+We made a set of keys for each child (and mama, too!).
 The kids have these four keys memorized.
 I will give them a job and then have them repeat the keys of obedience.
 If they don’t obey with all four keys then we talk about it and fix whatever is lacking.
-I use scripture and other things to enforce discipline too, but these simple things help the kids understand how to obey properly.
+I use Scripture and other things to enforce discipline too, but these simple things help the kids understand how to obey properly.

-The training for my kids and God’s training for me went to the next level.
-I gave my kids Personal Responsibilities when they were two and four.
+I gave my kids personal responsibilities when they were two and four.
 Even if it’s not perfect, they begin practicing these life skills.
 Every morning they are to take care of a few things: